FesseMisk/FesseMisk.github.io/_posts/2022-10-07-op_homlgang.md

 ![IMG_20220921_115746.jpg](/assets/2022-09-04-op_homlgang/IMG_20220921_115746.jpg)

-From this solution we considered a few different spellings, and we had to get it right as we only had 3 opportunities to submit the flag.
+From this solution we considered a few different spellings, and we had to get it right as we only had 3 guesses to submit the flag.

 The organizers showed of after the event that they had a ton of different spellings submitted.
 Some shown below.

 ![Screenshot from 2022-09-29 10-54-44.png](/assets/2022-09-04-op_homlgang/Screenshot_from_2022-09-29_10-54-44.png)

-After having tried two passwords and failed twice we looked for more evidence to back up what our last submission would be.
+After having tried two passwords and failling twice, we looked for more evidence to back up what our last submission would be.

 ![image1.jpg](/assets/2022-09-04-op_homlgang/image1.jpg)

 This image gave us the final clue.

-**140 Ton Fatberg** was an article on his working dashboard with link to the article. [https://www.businessinsider.com/this-130-tonne-fatberg-has-been-discovered-under-the-streets-of-east-london-2017-9?r=US&IR=T](https://www.businessinsider.com/this-130-tonne-fatberg-has-been-discovered-under-the-streets-of-east-london-2017-9?r=US&IR=T)
+**140 Ton Fatberg** was an article on his working dashboard with a link to the article. [https://www.businessinsider.com/this-130-tonne-fatberg-has-been-discovered-under-the-streets-of-east-london-2017-9?r=US&IR=T](https://www.businessinsider.com/this-130-tonne-fatberg-has-been-discovered-under-the-streets-of-east-london-2017-9?r=US&IR=T)

 ### Flag